pkamenickova/nginx_http_authnz_pam_module/README.md

         authnz_pam on;
         authnz_pam_service random-svc;

-        authnz_pam_basic_fallback on
+        authnz_pam_basic_fallback on;
-        authnz_pam_name "Basic realm=PAM"
+        authnz_pam_name "Basic realm=PAM";

-        #configuration directives of authentication module (e.g. Kerberos)
     }

-(This usage does not make much sense for now (because if previous authn module succeeds then PAM module is not called), but I'm working on solution.)
+(The "satisfy any" directive does not make much sense for now (because if previous authn module succeeds then PAM module is not called), but I'm working on solution.)

-Now you have to create /etc/pam.d/random-svc configuration file and specify which PAM modules will be used.
+Now you have to create PAM service configuration file (in this case /etc/pam.d/random-svc) and specify which PAM modules will be used.
 For example to authenticate/authorize throught SSSD use following lines:

     auth        required        pam_sss.so
     account     required        pam_sss.so

+If /etc/pam.d/<service name> file doesn't exist, the default /etc/pam.conf is used.

 Debugging
 -------------